 2019 Nomination Process Now Open!

 - Civic Mission Leadership: a faculty or staff member who has demonstrated leadership for higher education civic engagement and has worked to give voice to the civic mission of higher education.

 - Community Leadership: an alum of a member institution making strong contributions to their community and demonstrating the values of the civic mission of higher education.

 - Emerging Leadership: a new person in the field who is making unique and innovative contributions that demonstrate strong future potential.

-- Emerging Innovation: a recent project, program, or initiative making unique and innovative contributions that demonstrate strong future potential.
+- Emerging Innovation: a recent project, program, or initiative making unique and innovative contributions that demonstrate strong future potential, including student-led projects.

 - Community Partnership: a campus-community partnership or collaboration that is deep, reciprocal, and transformational.